-Why is Tokyo so CLEAN?
+Why is Tokyo so Clean?

 Tokyo is so clean to the point where it almost looks brand new.
 Not one scrap of rubbish is strewn on the pathways or dropped as litter.
 No large bin bags are left festering for collection.
 The ‘five-second’ rule of eating something dropped on the floor could turn into the ‘five-minute’ practice, and no graffiti covers an old wall or alleyway.
 Tokyo cleanliness even extends to dedicated smoking areas, to contain the littering of cigarettes.

 When you visit Tokyo, you’ll get a window into the future where people respect their surroundings.
-It’s as clinical as Singapore, just with more character.

-ETIQUETTE in Tokyo is a Big Deal
+Etiquette in Tokyo is a Big Deal

 Even when it comes to paying, you should place the money in the plastic tray provided, and it’s where the cashier will return your change.
 Guesthouse owners go out of their way for you and shop workers are some of the cheeriest people you will meet.
 It is a beautiful thing to encounter daily in Tokyo and beyond, so these Japan tips for first-timers might come in handy to prepare you for the new cultural nuances.

-Tokyo’s Shops Have an ABUNDANCE of Everything
+Tokyo’s Shops Have an Abundance of Everything

 I’m not talking about huge shopping malls, but convenience stores and those little specialist shops that sell household, lifestyle or beauty goods.
 Except they are not that small – these are shops that sell a more extensive plethora of products that you’ve ever seen and in a whole heap of different varieties.
 It’s fascinating, and choosing out here must take hours!
 The aisles are sometimes decked out in handcrafted neon coloured signs and posters to point you in the right direction, although it’s still difficult enough to know where to start.
 No matter how many times I walked past one of these shops, I still went in them, even though they all look the same.